WalletHub, Financial Company

 @WalletHub

-- Difficult to clone: When you “dip” a chip card, it creates a unique code for that transaction.
+- Difficult to clone: When you insert a chip card into a terminal, it creates a unique code for that transaction.
 When you swipe a magnetic stripe, the same information is relayed every time, making it easier for someone to copy and misuse.

 - Sophisticated encryption: Chip cards have encryption technology built right into the microchip.
 When a transaction happens, the chip creates a unique transaction code that cannot be used again and sends it to the issuer for verification.